 Hospital: St. John’s Lutheran Hospital is located at 350 Louisiana Avenue.
 The hospital has 25 beds, 13 attending staff, and 18 consulting staff.
 Of the 1,400 admissions per year, there are approximately 150 surgeries and 100 deliveries.
+A new hospital is under construction, with expected completion December 2013.
 The hospital's web site is www.sjlh.org

 Nursing Home: Libby Care Center is a 100-bed facility located at 308 East Third Street.
 All providers see their patients at the care center.